 If you want to receive updates about my new posts, please leave me your email address in the “contact” section.

-Hence my need for trying to share my 25 year long experience in language teaching and all the things that could make the learning easier, or even more interesting and entertaining, in the next blogs on the site.
+That’s why I would like to share a bit of my 25 year long experience in language teaching and all the things that could make the learning easier, or even more interesting and entertaining..
 I am a professor of Italian language and literature, my mother tongue is Serbian, I learned English and Russian at school and now I am studying Greek for fun.

 My students achieve remarkable results because we use all the resources we have to make studying easier and more enjoyable and we use some tricks to fool our own brain so that it does not deceive us.